ilanman/Rpres_ML_2/index.md

  - 1) Set up characteristic equation
  - 2) Solve for eigenvalues by finding roots of equation
  - 3) Plug eigenvalues back in to find eigenvectors
-- There's a lot more to eigenvalues!
+- But...there's a lot more to eigenvalues!

 ----